Connected Open Government Statistics (COGS)

 - A tool from the Department for Work and Pensions to help policy colleagues gain better insights into data, with a short video about how this is revolutionising policy making.

-Phases of the GSS Data Project
+Phases of the COGS project

 - Began (2016) – the Presentation and Dissemination Committee kicked the project off in 2016 to understand the issues different departments were having when publishing statistics on gov.uk.